TCHouseOwl/sevenconceptsmedia.github.io/books/index.md

 # Seven Concepts Media Titles

-> We provide rare and practical print-on-demand books and media from authors who seek not fame but to share transformative ideas through books, audio, and digital experiences.
+> SCM provides rare and practical print-on-demand books and media from authors who seek not fame but to share transformative ideas through books, audio, and digital experiences.

 ## Available Titles